Klausureinsicht Entrepreneurship for Sustainability Transitions

 Contact: trotter[at]wiwi.uni-wuppertal.de

-The team of the sustainability management chair is currently being put together - at present Philipp leads a team of several PhD students and four research assistants in Wuppertal, as well as several jointly supervised PhD students and postdocs in Oxford, at ETH Zurich and RWTH Aachen University.
+The team of the sustainability management chair is currently being put together - at present Philipp leads a team of several PhD students and three research assistants in Wuppertal, as well as several jointly supervised PhD students and postdocs in Oxford, at ETH Zurich and RWTH Aachen University.

 Eileen Lara is an ambitious and highly self-motivated electrical engineer with great zeal for excellence in service delivery.
 In her years of work, she has gathered a wealth of experience in solar PV design and installation, energy auditing, energy policy and project management.
 She has been principal investigator on several research projects with partners across the globe and is also one of the few female Certified Energy Auditors (CEA) in Uganda.